divijghose/firedrake/Firedrake-meeting-2022-10-12.md

 ## RNH: Travel and Accommodation at CSE23
 Might as well book early.
 Figure UK people will take the Eurostar?
 The conference have a [link](https://www.siam.org/conferences/cm/lodging-and-support/hotel-transportation-information/cse23-hotel-transportation-information) for group booking hotels using the RAI hotels service.
+Alternatively we can look into an AirBnB somewhere north of the RAI conference centre.

 ## Merge PRs